UnitTestBot/UTBotJava/.github/pull_request_template.md

 ## Unit tests

-You _must_ provide unit tests for the proposed code changes.
-If you don't do that, your reviewer will reject your PR unless you clearly explain why it is impossible to submit unit tests in your case.
+Please, provide regression or integration tests for your code changes.
+If you don't do that, the reviewer can and highly likely **_will reject_** the PR.
+It is the contributor's responsibility to provide such tests or to reason why they are missing.

 ## Automated Testing